 - Difficulty in identifying one’s strengths and weaknesses.

-How To Prepare For UPSC Exams Without Coaching
+How to Prepare for UPSC Exams Without Coaching – 5 Ways

 If you want to clear UPSC with good scores without coaching then you have to make a strong mindset for doing self-study.
 Strong willpower, focus to follow a daily schedule, and determination to achieve the daily targets are the elements of self-study.

-In short, proper planning, determination, and the set target will help you to stay focused while preparing for UPSC to clear UPSC in the first attempt.
+In short, proper planning, determination, and a set target will help you to stay focused while preparing for UPSC to clear UPSC on the first attempt.

 So before jumping onto the preparation for UPSC, sketch out the strategy and plan out the daily schedule that works for you.